0

-In 1974, photographer Chris Hunt documented the lives of working-class families in Beeton Grove, Longsight – a small terraced street just a couple of miles from Manchester city centre.
+In 1974, photographer Chris Hunt set out to document the lives of working-class families in Beeton Grove, Longsight — a narrow, terraced street just a couple of miles from Manchester city centre.
+At the time, Longsight was a microcosm of Britain’s changing urban landscape: a densely packed neighbourhood where English, Irish, Pakistani and Cypriot families lived side by side, navigating the challenges of industrial decline and social change.

 Beeton Grove, Longsight, 1970s.